Mythic-Projects/Titanium/README.md

 [Paper-0378] Performance improvement for Chunk.getEntities by wea_ondara
-[Paper-0387] Reduce memory footprint of NBTTagCompound by Spottedleaf [Paper-0206/0432] Add Raw Byte ItemStack Serialization by Mariell Hoversholm [Paper-0242/0614] Player Chunk Load/Unload Events by ysl3000 [Paper-0797] Use Velocity compression and cipher natives by Elier
+[Paper-0387] Reduce memory footprint of NBTTagCompound by Spottedleaf [Paper-0206/0432] Add Raw Byte ItemStack Serialization by Mariell Hoversholm [Paper-0451] Load Chunks for Login Asynchronously by Aikar [Paper-0242/0614] Player Chunk Load/Unload Events by ysl3000 [Paper-0797] Use Velocity compression and cipher natives by Elier